 - Gargle with salt water.
 Do this several times a day to relieve a sore throat.
 Mix 1/2 teaspoon salt in 8 ounces (237 milliliters) of warm water.

 Wait to return to sports and some other activities

 Most signs and symptoms of mononucleosis ease within a few weeks, but it may be two to three months before you feel completely normal.
 The more rest you get, the sooner you should recover.
 Returning to your usual schedule too soon can increase the risk of a relapse.

-To avoid the risk of rupturing your spleen, wait at least one month before returning to vigorous activities, heavy lifting, roughhousing or contact sports.
+To help you avoid the risk of rupturing your spleen, your doctor may suggest that you wait about one month before returning to vigorous activities, heavy lifting, roughhousing or contact sports.
 Rupture of the spleen results in severe bleeding and is a medical emergency.